Social Media Tools that Grow Your Audience

 Yes, I'm still working on the draft of "Grow Your Band's Audience," version 4.0.
-(Side note: if you buy the PDF version now, you will get a free upgrade to 4.0 when it launches.)
 One of the things I find funny about the process is that folks have asked me for years why I didn't update the book sooner to include lots of tips about social media.

 I covered that ground somewhat in "More Gigs Now."
 And I hear echoes of what I wrote five years ago in Zach Pentel's dismissive comments about MySpace Music in this Mashable writeup of music business social media tools: